new92/instatools/README.md

 If you have any feedback, please reach out to us at <a href="mailto:new92github@gmail.com">this email address</a>.

-**Feel free to contact us anytime !
-You'll get a reply within a day.
-Please avoid using abusive or offensive language.
+**Feel free to contact us anytime.
+Please be respectful and avoid abusive or offensive language.
-If you are reporting a bug or making a suggestion please make sure your report/suggestion is as much detailed as possible.**
+If you're reporting a bug or submitting a suggestion, include as much detail as possible so we can better understand and address it.**

 ## Features 🆕